 Alpha Torbanite Project

-Local Geology of the Alpha Deposit
+Local Geology of the Deposit

 The Alpha Torbanite deposit consists of two seams namely an Upper and Lower seam which sit at the base of the Colinlea Sandstone.
 The Lower seam is equivalent to the ‘E’ seam within the Colinlea Sandstone within the Galilee Basin.
 Seam structure of the deposit is simple with the two seams – the Upper and Lower seam – with an average interburden of 16 m.
 The interval between the two seams is dominantly quartzose to lithic sandstone with minor conglomerate, siltstone and claystone (Figure 1).
 The Upper Seam is classified as a cannel coal and has an average thickness of ~1 m and the Lower Seam has an average thickness of ~2 m.
 The lower seam is the main oil-yielding unit of the deposit.
 It consists of two main types of oil shale namely cannel coal and torbanite, which is olive-grey to olive-black and is finely laminated.
 The torbanite is lenticular in shape and has a variable thickness.
-The Lower Seam can generally be split into three plies, as described below:

 • L1 – comprising a relatively clean cannel coal interval